Sweater weather to carry on in Singapore in January

 "Gusty winds" will also blow across the island in the early hours that week.

-Nonetheless, below-normal rainfall is forecast over most parts of Singapore in the first two weeks of January.
+Nonetheless, below-normal rainfall is forecast over most parts of Singapore in the first two weeks of this month.

-The highest daily maximum temperature the MSS expects for the first fortnight of January is 34 deg C, which could be recorded on several days.
+The highest daily maximum temperature the MSS expects for the first fortnight of this month is 34 deg C, which could be recorded on several days.

+Expect windy conditions in the early hours of today and the first days of the year, as well as light to moderate showers on a few days this week.
+The wet phase of the north-east monsoon season will continue bringing moderate to heavy but short, thundery showers on three to four days in the second week of this month, particularly in the afternoon.

 Daily temperatures on most days are expected to range between 24 deg C and 33 deg C, and could dip to around 23 deg C on a few nights.